 Known for her consistently fresh and innovative programming, Clurman served as music director/conductor of the Lincoln Center Holiday Tree Lighting, where she initiated collaborations with leading popular, jazz, and classical artists.
 She was founding conductor of the New York Concert Singers and Project Youth Chorus, and music director of Prism Concerts and the 92nd Street Y’s “Music of the Spirit.”

-Judith’s advocacy of new music has led to commissions and premieres of works by over 50 esteemed American composers, including Marvin Hamlisch, Jake Heggie, Nico Muhly, Stephen Paulus, Howard Shore, and Stephen Schwartz.
+Judith’s advocacy of new music has led to commissions and premieres of works by over 50 esteemed American composers, including Milton Babbitt, Marvin Hamlisch, Nico Muhly, Stephen Paulus, Christopher Rouse, and Howard Shore.
 She participated in critically acclaimed U.S. premieres of works by Rossini, Wagner, and Philip Glass, the world premiere of a newly discovered Mozart canon text, and a Leonard Bernstein arrangement of Gershwin’s “Rhapsody in Blue.”

 While Clurman’s work has taken her to many prestigious performance spaces, perhaps her most familiar residence was on television’s beloved Sesame Street.
 Her collaboration with the Muppets as Associate Music Director earned a 2009 Emmy nomination for Outstanding Achievement in Music Direction and Composition.
 The Recording Academy recognized the recording of Tania León’s “Inura” on which Clurman conducted the Son Sonora Voices with a 2013 Grammy nomination for Contemporary Classical Composition.
 NPR featured her acclaimed CD “Celebrating the American Spirit” on Inauguration Day 2013.